pyca/cryptography/docs/api-stability.rst

   ``DeprecationWarning``.
 * In ``cryptography X.Y+3`` the feature will be removed or changed.

-In short, code which runs without warnings will always continue to work for a period of two releases.
+In short, code that runs without warnings will always continue to work for a period of two releases.